greg-raven/Uncommon-Sense/_posts/2014-05-19-the-individual-vs-the-group.md

 ---
-title: 'The individual vs. the group'
+title: "The individual vs. the group"
 layout: post
 categories:
 - liberty